Aaron's Whole Squad Gets the Ultimate Glow Up — Modern Paraphrase | nocap.bible

 The Sin Offering — Getting Right First 🩸

-Moses killed the bull, took the blood, and put it on the horns of the altar with his finger.
-He purified the altar, poured the rest of the blood at its base, and consecrated it to make atonement.
+Moses killed the bull, took the blood, and put it on the horns of the with his finger.
+He purified the altar, poured the of the blood at its base, and consecrated it to make atonement.
 The fat from the entrails, the liver lobe, and the kidneys — all burned on the altar.
 The rest of the bull — skin, flesh, everything — was burned outside the camp.

 Every detail pointed to one thing: sin is serious, and approaching God requires a cost.
 The priests themselves needed covering before they could cover anyone else. 💯